OLIMEX/DIY-LAPTOP/doc/web/hw_assembly.md

 ![TERES-023-Touch 3](../images/TERES-I/hardware/090.jpg)

 You have to bend the cable twice.
-Do not bend at a very sharp angle and don't bend it too hard, else it might break!
+Do not bend at a very sharp angle and don't bend it too hard, or else it might get damaged!

 The next step is to attach the **TERES-PCB5-KEYBOARD** to the keyboard flat cable as shown on the picture below.
 Note that the cable goes under the black sliding plastic of the connector:

 ![TERES-PCB5-KEYBOARD 1](../images/TERES-I/hardware/091.jpg)

-Do not assemble the keyboard PCB to the plastic base yet.
+Do not assemble the keyboard PCB to the plastic base at this time.

 The next step is to connect **TERES-PCB5-KEYBOARD** with **TERES-PCB3-TOUCH**.
-Use **TERES-031-FPC-Kbd-Btn** flat cable for this purpose.
+Use the **TERES-031-FPC-Kbd-Btn** flat cable for this purpose.
-The cable is inserted with contacts up above the black plastic of the connector, the same as the power button and main board cables:
+The cable is inserted with contacts up above the black plastic of the connector, in the same way as the power button and main board cables:

 ![TERES-PCB5-KEYBOARD 2](../images/TERES-I/hardware/092.jpg)

 ![TERES-PCB5-KEYBOARD 3](../images/TERES-I/hardware/093.jpg)

-Next connect **TERES-PCB5-KEYBOARD** with **TERES-PCB1-A64** and using one M2 x 3 screw attach **TERES-PCB5-KEYBOARD** to the plastic body.
+Next connect **TERES-PCB5-KEYBOARD** with **TERES-PCB1-A64** and using one **M2 x 3** screw attach **TERES-PCB5-KEYBOARD** to the plastic body.
 Note that only the left screw is placed.
-The right screw will come when attaching the bottom plastic.
+The right screw will be installed later when attaching the bottom plastic.

+## Speakers

 The final assembly step is to attach the left and right speakers.
-Look at the bottom side you will notice that Right speaker is assembled at the left hand side, and Left speaker – at the right hand side.
+Look at the bottom side you will notice that **right** speaker is assembled at the **left** hand side, and the **left** speaker at the **right** hand side.

-For this purpose use M2 x 4 screws and only the upper one is screwed.
+For this purpose use **M2 x 4** screws and only screw in the upper one.
 The speaker connectors should be inserted in **TERES-PCB2-IO** and **TERES-PCB1-A64** boards.

+## Body Panels

 Now continue with LCD frame assembly using the **TERES-008-LCD-Back** as base: